 If you are interested in being considered for co-option, then please contact the Headteacher or the Chair of the Governing Body via the School Office.

-Robert Huxford - Chair of Governing Body (Co-Opted Governor)
+Robert Huxford - Chair of Governing Body & Member of Resources Committee (Co-Opted Governor)

-Rob Huxford was elected in 2014 and as chair in 2017.
+Rob Huxford was elected in 2014 and again in 2022, and as chair in 2017.
 He has two children, with the youngest one at Southfield.
 Living locally in Chiswick, Rob is keen to be an active member of the school and support the staff and governors to continue and build to make Southfield a great environment for the children to learn in.

 Rob is a commercial head at a large global pharmaceutical company based in West London and brings his business experience to his role as a governor.